 » Lydia which is one of the greatest civilizations lived in Anatolia has still got some remainings around Salihli (Sardis) and it's the first civilization which coined money.

-» The philosopher Aristotales lived in Assos for three years.
+» The philosopher Aristotle lived in Assos for three years.

-» In Black sea region, there are more than 100 unnamed and 200 different endemic plants in flora.
+» In the Black Sea region, there are more than 100 unnamed and 200 different endemic plants.